nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **Log Creation**: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).

 **Attestation Report**: The TPM generates an attestation report, which includes the signed measurements and the boot configuration log.
-The signature of the attestation report (aka quote) is by a TPM attestation key (AK).
+The signature of the attestation report (aka quote) is by a TPM Attestation Key (AK).
-This attestation includes data about the TPM's state and can be used to verify that the AK is indeed cryptographically backed by the TPM EK certificate.
+This attestation includes data about the TPM's state and can be used to verify that the AK is indeed cryptographically backed by the TPM Endorsement Key (EK) certificate.

 **Transmission**: The attestation report is then sent to an external verifier (Workload Identity Manager), through a secure TLS connection.

 **Remote Verification**: The remote Workload Identity Manager checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
 The shared data store can be split as follows for higher security - (1) Host TPM EK (e.g., MDM) shared data store used by Workload Identity Manager and (2) Host TPM EK + Geolocation sensor detail shared data store.
 The Workload Identity Manager also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

-### Start/Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host - Linux IMA and Workload Identity Agent public/private key attestation are newly added
+### Start/Restart time attestation/remote verification of Workload Identity Agent for integrity and proof of residency on Host - Linux IMA and Workload Identity Agent public/private key attestation are newly added

-The workload identity agent is a process with elevated privileges with access to TPM and location sensor hardware.
+The Workload Identity Agent is a process with elevated privileges with access to TPM and location sensor hardware.

-**Measurement collection**: For the workload identity agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
-For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accompished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles (see TODO 1).
+**Measurement Collection**: For the Workload Identity Agent start case, the Agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
+For the Workload Identity Agent restart case, it is not clear how the storage in TPM PCR will be accompished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles (see TODO 1).

 **Local Verification**: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.

 **TPM attestation and remote Workload Identity Manager verification**:

 Step 1:
-  * Workload Identity Agent generates a TPM attestation key (AK) for proof of residency on Host.
+  * Workload Identity Agent generates a TPM Attestation Key (AK) for proof of residency on Host.

   * Workload Identity Agent sends the AK attestation parameters (PCR quote, attestation public key, etc.) and TPM EK certificate to the Workload Identity Manager.